amosstorkey/mlsyscdtfork/content/supervisors.md

 aliases = ["about-us", "about-hugo", "contact"] author = "Amos Storkey"
 +++
 The School of Informatics and the University of Edinburgh has a long and prestigious history in both Artificial Intelligence and Computer Systems.
 It has a concentration of research across AI applications such as natural language, vision, robotics, and medicine.
-This CDT will be strongly collaborative, bring people together across the whole ML-Systems Stack.
-We expect each student to have a supervisor from the more ML side and a supervisors from the more Systems side (potentially with other supervisors).
+This CDT will be strongly collaborative, bringing people together across the whole ML-Systems Stack.
+We expect each student to have a supervisor from the more ML side and a supervisor from the more Systems side (potentially with other supervisors).

 ## Directors